AcornHack/Acorn-Connect-Academy/README.md

-# CodeTracker
+# Acorn Connect & Acorn Academy
-CodeTracker - a platform for young coders to connect and collaborate
+Connect - a platform for young coders to connect and collaborate Academy - a platform for anyone to easily learn how to code